Parameters: Python (PICMI)

 ionized_species (species instance) – Species that is ionized

-product_species (species instance) – Species in which ionized electrons are stored.
+product_species – Species in which ionized electrons are stored.

 WarpX only has ADK ionization model implemented.